 Join the premier energy and chemicals dialogue in Houston

-ADI has launched monthly subscription service covering the North American downstream market.
+ADI has launched a monthly subscription service covering the North American downstream market.
 Our research service provides a monthly report comprising two parts.
-We provide research, market intelligence, analytics, and insights to help subscribers build a strategic, forward-looking view of downstream markets.
-This includes operations, assets, and the supply chain.
-The first part reviews historical data […]
+Our goal is to provide research, market intelligence, analytics, and insights to help subscribers build a strategic, forward-looking view of downstream markets, operations, assets, and supply chain.
+The first part reviews historical […]

 I think it’s a legit joy for BP!
 BP’s huge investment in the area of deepwater exploration is paying off very well, #1 operator in the deepwater basin producing 400,000 BOE/day and with the new Tiber Oil Field and others we are likely to see an increase in the number to at least 600,000 BOE/day.
 BP has been always ultra conservative in estimating its reserves as seen with Prudhoe Bay Oil Field, so I wouldn’t be surprised if we see more oil from BP’s deepwater projects.
 Better oil prices in the next decade and the absence of risk factors such as civil unrest, high-tax foreign countries, etc BP is well positioned to earn well.
 And so I think it is a well deserved pay off.